pivotal/docs-platform-automation/docs/index.md

-With Platform Automation Toolkit, platform teams have the tools to create an automated perpetual upgrade machine, which can continuously take the latest updates when new software is available - including Tanzu Application Service, VMware Tanzu PKS, Ops Manager, stemcells, products, and services.
+With Platform Automation Toolkit, platform teams have the tools to create an automated perpetual upgrade machine, which can continuously take the latest updates when new software is available - including Tanzu Application Service, VMware Tanzu PKS, Tanzu Operations Manager, stemcells, products, and services.
 In addition, Platform Automation Toolkit allows you to:

 * manage multiple foundations and reduce configuration drift